Miriam E. Bocarsly, Ph.D.

 Faculty, Rutgers Graduate School of Biomedical Sciences, Cell Biology, Neuroscience, and Physiology Track; Rutgers School of Environmental and Biological Sciences, Graduate Program in Endocrinology and Animal Biosciences

 Ph.D., Princeton University - Neuroscience and Psychology

 A.B., Princeton University - Psychology (cum laude), with Certificate in Neuroscience

-Dr. Miriam Bocarsly is an assistant professor in the Department of Pharmacology, Physiology, and Neuroscience at Rutgers New Jersey Medical School and a core investigator in the Rutgers Brain Health Institute, both part of Rutgers Biomedical and Health Sciences, at Rutgers, The State University of New Jersey.
+Dr. Miriam Bocarsly is an assistant professor in the Department of Pharmacology, Physiology, and Neuroscience at Rutgers New Jersey Medical School and in the Rutgers Brain Health Institute, both part of Rutgers Biomedical and Health Sciences, at Rutgers, The State University of New Jersey.
 Dr. Bocarsly’s research uses cutting-edge circuit tracing and functional studies to understand the connections between the ventral striatum and the lateral hypothalamus and to assess how they contribute to feeding behaviors.